bsgarcia/LaTeX-GUI/README.md

 # VIM LATEX GUI
 ## Why?
-I thought that having a little gui showing logs and compiler options could be nice.
+I thought that having a little gui showing logs and compiling options would be more pleasant than the actual latex-vim-suite solutions for compiling.

 ## Demo
 ![demo](http://i.imgur.com/Rzn29eK.gif)